 “Ha!
 McDermott.
 Allthoseguyswere…bad,” Marie slurs, the pills beginning to eliminate the pauses between her words.
 “AllenLund…the worst.
 Or…RichieDunlap.”

-So prurient, yet so proud they are.
-I can’t take it.
-And I can’t stop myself.
-“If you died today, would you be content?”
+So prurient, yet so proud they are, I can’t take it.
+And I can’t stop myself from asking, “If you died today, would you be content?”

 Copyright (C) 2017 Andrew Chapin